 2018

 FringeArts 2018 and the Philadelphia Fringe Festival was on the forefront of contemporary performances in Philadelphia.
-Following theater and dance became a driving force to the emergence of acting styles, genre scene, and classical fashion in multiple volumes of sketchbooks.
-The stage, made for an audience of diverse guests drawn to the art and culture.
+Bridging theater and dance became a driving force to the emergence of style, genre, and fashion in volumes of visual storytelling.
+The stage, made it an acceptable place of diversity drawn from the art and culture from around the world.

 Jaamil Olawale Kosoko